Archita0102/RISC-V-Workshop/README.md

       <img src="https://github.com/Archita0102/RISC-V-Workshop/assets/66164675/7335b656-825a-4075-9250-0702a063cdca">

-## Day - 3 : Digtial logic using TL Verilog and Makerchip
+## Day 3 - Digtial logic using TL Verilog and Makerchip

-### Labs for Combinational Logic in TL-verilog using Makerchip
+### Labs for Combinational Logic

 Introduction to the platform
 - Go to makerchip IDE.
 Inside the Tutorials validity select Pythagorean example